Managing user consent is out in the open. There’s no hiding from it.

 In general, users come across consent when agreeing to a service provider’s terms of service because the terms tend to include a section regarding consent over how the provider will use the user’s personal data.

-The General Data Protection Regulations (GDPR) is an EU framework of law that obliges organisations to implement mechanisms that protect users’ data and the choices they make about it.
+The General Data Protection Regulations (GDPR) is an EU framework of law that obliges organizations to implement mechanisms that protect users’ data and the choices they make about it.

 However, on a deeper level, GDPR surpasses a simple set of laws.
 It empowers people to take control over how their personal data is shared online, which has largely gone unchecked for decades.